Assessment of the Imaging Performance of the CITIUS High-Resolution Detector for Heavy Charged Particles and Neutrons: Evaluation of the Spatial Resolution

 Figure \ref{fig:b10LSF} shows the pixel size dependence of the spatial resolution for neutrons.
 As in the previous figure, the single-gain configuration ($\sigma_n = \SI{10}{ke^-}$, open squares), the single-gain configuration with reduced noise ($\sigma_n = \SI{1}{ke^-}$, open triangles), and the multi-gain configuration ($\sigma_n = \SI{10}{ke^-}$ and $\SI{40}{e^-}$, open circles) are shown, with solid and dashed lines representing the RMS measure and the Gaussian fit measure, respectively.
 As before, a larger pixel window is used for smaller pixel sizes.

 In both the single-gain ($\sigma_n = \SI{10}{ke^-}$), and multi-gain configurations, the discrepancy between the two measures remains below 1\% and is therefore not shown in the figure.
 In the single-gain configuration with $\sigma_n = \SI{1}{ke^-}$, visible difference between the two measures is observed, which arises from the double-Gaussian shape of the LSF in neutron detection, reflecting contributions from both the alpha particle and the $^{7}$Li recoil.
+Figure \ref{fig:b10fit} shows a representative example of the LSF and the corresponding Gaussian fit for the multi-gain configuration at a pixel size of $\SI{70}{\um}$.

 A significant improvement in spatial resolution with the multi-gain configuration is also evident for neutron detection.
+As in the case of alpha particles, the precise charge measurement in the low-signal pixels at the tails of the cluster is considered to be a key factor in the improvement of the spatial resolution.
 The upper panel of Figure \ref{fig:b10LSF} shows the mean fraction of pixels within the cluster window for which the medium-gain channel signal is used in the multi-gain configuration.
 For pixel sizes of \SI{40}{\um} and above, only 2--3 pixels near the cluster center carry sufficient charge to be read out via the medium-gain channel.
 For pixel sizes of \SI{30}{\um} and below, sufficient charge sharing ensures that the charge per pixel falls within the dynamic range of the high-gain channel.